codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 1. Log in to the Codefresh UI, and check the new version.
 1. If needed, enable/disable new feature flags.

-## Post-upgrade configuration
+### Post-upgrade configuration

-### Upgrade to v1.2.0 : For Codefresh-managed Redis
+#### Upgrade to v1.2.0: Restore backed up Redis data
-After the upgrade is successfully completed, if you have Codefresh-managed Redis, you must restore the data you backed up.
+After the upgrade yo v1.20 is successfully completed, if you backed Codefresh-managed Redis data, restore the data you backed up.

 1. Copy `appendonly.aof` to the new `cf-redis-master-0 pod`:
   `kubectl cp appendonly.aof cf-redis-master-0:/data/appendonly.aof`